alykotb/My-projects/ReadMe.md

  between a user and an item the matrix A is powered to an odd power (because the length of the paths between a user and an item is always odd), and the resulting powered matrix from the users-items part(matrix) predicts a like or a dislike by a user to an item, where the path length between the user and the item is the value of the odd power.
 So, the power depends on the path's length you want to get information for.
 The hits rate and couverage (in this code we calculate hits
 -rate only) is calculated to evaluate the performance of the prediction algorithm when changing the power and the number of top items (N-top) in the recommendation list.

+When finding out the top-N recommendations of the users we recommend the items that were not rated previously by the user, the idea of the piece of code that does that operation (excluding previously rated items by a user) is taken from a github code, https://github.com/SadeBros/CORLP/blob/master/RS_Code.ipynb which is an implementation of this paper.

 The detailed description is found in the paper's link.